csc301-fall-2017/project-team-12/deliverables/iteration-02.plan.md

 * Completed UI for activities: Login, Stack, Review and Camera
 	* This represents the core interface/flow of our app, so we cannot have our product demo without having UIs for all of these activities.
 * Implementation of basic functionality for Login, Stack, Review and Camera activities.
 	* Login activity will be present, as users (recruiters) are important part of our app, but the log in process will be mocked up.
-Everything else will be implemented at least on some basic level, as all of these activites are essential for our app.
+Everything else will be implemented at least on some basic level, as all of these activities are essential for our app.
 A recruiter should be able to view resumes, add new ones and put notes/tags on them.
 * Implementation of basic functionality for database, connect app to a local/mock database on the device.
 	*  All resumes, recruiter profiles and their notes/tags have to be stored in an organized manner, so implementing database is crucial.
 However, for this deliverable it is not necessary to place a database on a remote server, it will suffice to have a database locally.